ABaron21/Tribal_Fashion/README.md

 ----
 ## Deployment
 Two versions on deployment:
-* GitPod - used throughout the development by typing 'python3 -m http.server' in the terminal which gives a prompt to open in a new tab within the browser.
+* GitPod - used throughout the development by typing 'python3 manage.py runserver' in the terminal which gives a prompt to open in a new tab within the browser.
 * Heroku - the final deployment of the website which makes it accesible to the public.

 ----